Haijin: Effects

-Nonetheless, because the sea ban was added by the Hongwu Emperor to his Ancestral Injunctions, it continued to be broadly kept through most of the rest of his dynasty.
-For the next two centuries, the rich farmland of the south and the military theaters of the north were linked almost solely by the Jinghang Canal.
-Bribery and disinterest occasionally permitted more leeway, as when the Portuguese began trading at Guangzhou (1517), Shuangyu ("Liampo"), and Quanzhou ("Chincheu"), but crackdowns also occurred, as with the expulsion of the Portuguese in the 1520s, on the islands off Ningbo and Zhangzhou in 1547, or at Yuegang in 1549.
-The Portuguese were permitted to settle at Macao in 1557, but only after several years of helping the Chinese suppress piracy.

 The sea ban was largely unenforceable from its earliest years, and no effective enforcement was ever implemented.
 Local authorities themselves were frequently involved in the illicit trade, and usually ignored edicts to restrict trade.
 Military officers brokered trade deals and the wealthy families in the coastal settlements depended on its income.
 Ordinary workers found employment in trade-related industries.
-Many of the official posts to enforce trade regulations were left vacant and the Maritime Trading Intendancies were abolished.
-The court generally ignored the issue of overseas trade.
-In the 1520s the emperor rejected all attempts to halt the trade as these came from officials who had opposed the emperor's policy of rituals, and very little trade took place under governmental channels instead of illicit means.
-The Grand secretary of the court in the 1530s was from coastal Zhejiang province, and he proceeded to block any attempt to enforce the sea ban.
+Many of the official posts to enforce trade regulations were left vacant and the court generally ignored the issue of overseas trade.
+In the 1520s the emperor rejected all attempts to halt illegal trade as these came from officials who had opposed the emperor's policy on rituals, and very little trade took place under governmental channels instead of illicit means.
+The Grand Secretary of the court in the 1530s was from coastal Zhejiang province, and he proceeded to block any attempt to enforce the sea ban.
 The most significant attempt to crush out the illicit trade was made by Zhu Wan, an official appointed by the court in the 1540s, but just as he was making headway in wiping out the smugglers he was removed by the court on accusations of unauthorised killings.
+Bribery and disinterest occasionally permitted more leeway, as when the Portuguese began trading at Guangzhou (1517), Shuangyu ("Liampo"), and Quanzhou ("Chincheu"), but crackdowns also occurred, as with the expulsion of the Portuguese in the 1520s, on the islands off Ningbo and Zhangzhou in 1547, or at Yuegang in 1549.
+The Portuguese were permitted to settle at Macao in 1557, but only after several years of helping the Chinese suppress piracy.

+Hence, trade with Japan continued unobstructed despite the embargo, through Chinese smugglers, Southeast Asian ports, or Portuguese; China remained entirely integrated in the world trading system.
+According to Kaoru Sugihara, China's restrictions on trade were less stringent than feudal restrictions on merchants in Europe and Japan, and Chinese traders relentlessly sought out foreign markets for Chinese exports.
+China's merchants from the mid-1500s prospered as much as those of any other nation operating in Asian waters.

+On the other hand, coupled with the end of the expensive treasure voyages, the sea ban had the effect of suspending development of Chinese long-distance shipbuilding and navigation, replacing those with shorter Chinese smuggling routes in the East China Sea and South China Sea.